Protecting the Protected Group: Circumventing Harmful Fairness: Model

-Functions $\tau_{a}:\, \X\to [0,1]$ are arbitrary\footnote{In particular, there always exists $c^*_{\GE(u)}$ with constant $\tau_a$, i.e., independent of $x$.} up to the constraint that $c^*_{\GE(u)}$ provides the desired welfare level $w^*$ for both groups: $w^*=W_{u,c^*_{\GE(u)}}(0)=W_{u,c^*_{\GE(u)}}(1)$. \end{proposition} \begin{proof}[Proof sketch of Proposition \ref{prop_optimal_GE}] The revenue maximization over $c\in \GE(u)$ can be represented as a two-stage procedure: 1) find the revenue-maximizing classifier in each of the subgroups $A=a$ given the welfare level $w$; 2) optimize over $w$.
-The welfare constraint in 1) can be internalized using the Lagrangian approach; the corresponding Largange multipliers $\lambda_a$ are equal to the ``shadow prices'', i.e., the derivatives of the value functions $R_a^*(w)$ with respect to $w$.
-This provides the threshold structure for the optimal classifier from~1) inherited by~$c^*_{\GE(u)}$.
+where $r$ is given by Equation~\eqref{eq_r(x)}.
+The following Proposition \ref{prop_optimal_GE} shows that the bank-optimal constrained classifier always exists and reveals its structure. \begin{proposition} The bank-optimal $u$-WE classifier $c^*_{\GE(u)}$ exists.
+Furthermore, each optimal classifier has the following form:

-Since the linear program 1) is infinite-dimensional and $R_a^*(w)$ may be non-differentiable, the formal proof requires some functional-analytic arguments presented in the Appendix. \end{proof}
+The group-dependent thresholds $\lambda_{a}$, $a\in\{0,1\}$ belong to the super-gradient\footnote{For a concave function $f=f(t), \ t\in [t_0,t_1]$, the super-gradient $\partial_{t} f $ is the set of all $q\in\R$ such that $f(t')\leq f(t)+q(t'-t)$ for all $t'$.
+If $f$ is continuous, then for any $t$ the super-gradient is non-empty, see \citet{rockafellar2015convex}.} of the subgroup-optimal revenue $R_a^*(w)$ (a concave function of $w$) computed at the welfare level $w^*$ maximizing the total bank's revenue $\P(A=0)R_0^*(w)+\P(A=1)R_1^*(w)$.
+The functions $\tau_{a}:\, \X\to [0,1]$ are arbitrary\footnote{In particular, there always exists $c^*_{\GE(u)}$ with constant $\tau_a$, i.e., independent of $x$.} up to the constraint that $c^*_{\GE(u)}$ provides the desired welfare level $w^*$ for both groups, $w^*=W_{u,c^*_{\GE(u)}}(0)=W_{u,c^*_{\GE(u)}}(1)$. \end{proposition} \begin{proofsketchof}{Proposition \ref{prop_optimal_GE}} The revenue maximization over $c\in \GE(u)$ can be represented as a two-stage procedure.
+In the first stage, we find the revenue-maximizing classifier in each of the subgroups $\{A=a\}$ given the welfare level $w$; in the second stage, we optimize over $w$.
+The welfare constraint in the first stage can be internalized using the Lagrangian approach; the corresponding Lagrange multipliers $\lambda_a$ are equal to the ``shadow prices'', i.e., the derivatives of the value functions $R_a^*(w)$ with respect to $w$.
+This internalization reduces finding the subgroup optimal classifier to the unconstrained problem; thus, the optimal classifier has a threshold structure similarly to $\UC$.
+This structure is inherited by~$c^*_{\GE(u)}$.
+Since the resulting linear program is infinite-dimensional and $R_a^*(w)$ may be non-differentiable, the formal proof requires some functional-analytic arguments presented in the appendix. \end{proofsketchof} For the special cases of Demographic Parity and Equal Opportunity, the explicit form of the optimal classifiers was obtained by \citet{corbett2017algorithmic}.
+Their result becomes an immediate corollary of Proposition~\ref{prop_optimal_GE}; see~{\ifnum\Includeappendix=1{Subsection~\ref{subsect_ex_threshold_DP_EO} in the appendix}\else{the appendix}\fi}.